chasebleyl/dotfiles/README.md

 claude
 ```

 On first launch, follow the prompts to authenticate.
-Then run `/mcp` within Claude Code to authenticate the MCP servers (Linear, Playwright).
+Then run `/mcp` within Claude Code to authenticate MCP servers (Linear, Playwright).

 ### Optional: Local zsh customizations